JustinMei0531/Splitmate_Flutter/README.md

 # splitmate_flutter

 The Flutter part of the SplitMate app.
-I will record the weekly development progress in this file
+I will record the weekly development progress in this file.

 ## Getting Started